zephyrproject-rtos/zephyr/boards/arm/nrf52_adafruit_feather/doc/nrf52_adafruit_feather.rst

 Overview
 ********

-Zephyr applications use the nrf52_adafruit_feather board configuration to run on the nRF52 Adafruit Bluefruit Feather hardware.
-It provides support for the Nordic Semiconductor nRF52832 ARM Cortex-M4F CPU and the following devices:
+The nRF52 Adafruit Bluefruit Feather hardware provides support for the Nordic Semiconductor nRF52832 ARM Cortex-M4F CPU and the following devices: